 2 hours.
-(Prerequisites: CED6512 and CED7532) This certification course takes an in-depth look at treatment for sexual dysfunction.
+(Prerequisites: CED6512 and CED7532) This certificate course takes an in-depth look at treatment for sexual dysfunction.
 Areas of primary focus include diagnosis and treatment of sexual dysfunctions specific to desire, pain, arousal and orgasm.
-Falllodd years
+Fall/odd years